Early Life of Nabanita Dev Sen

 Career of Nabanita Dev Sen

-Nabanita Dev Sen has been a writer in residence at several international Artists’ Colonies, including Yaddo and Mac Dowell Colony in the United States; Bellaggio in Italy; and the Mishkenot Sha’ananim in Jerusalem.
-She has been a visiting professor and a visiting creative writer at several universities in the United States, including Harvard, Cornell, Rutgers, Columbia, Smith College, and Chicago.
-In Canada, she has been visiting professor at Toronto, York, and British Columbia.
+Nabanita Dev Sen has been a writer in residence at several international Artists’ Colonies, including Yaddo and Mac Dowell Colony in the United States; Bellaggio in Italy and the Mishkenot Sha’ananim in Jerusalem.
+She has been a visiting professor and a visiting creative writer at several universities in the United States, including Harvard, Cornell, Rutgers, Columbia, Smith College and Chicago.
+In Canada, she has been visiting professor at Toronto, York and British Columbia.
 Other countries where she has participated as professor include Mexico, England, Germany, France and Japan.
 She was also a University Grants Commission Senior Fellow at University of Delhi.

 Before doing her post graduation in comparative literature from Jadavpur University under the tutelage of Buddhadev Bose, the famous Bengali poet Nabanita Dev Sen began to pen poems and was associated with Kritiwas Gosthi.
 Her first book on anthology of poems “Pratham Pratyay” was published in 1959.
 Her second poetry collection “Swagato Debdoot” was published 12 years later.

-Her magnum opus was a novel Ami, Anupam, which was believed to have written on the life of Ashok Mitra, the economist and the former minister.
-She was Sahitya Akademy Award
+Her magnum opus was a novel “Ami, Anupam”, which was believed to have been written on the life of Ashok Mitra, the economist and the former minister.
+She won Sahitya Akademy Award for her novel “Navanita”.

 Nabanita Dev Sen showed her dexterity in writing belles-letters and literature for children.
-Her short stories and travelogues are a rare combination of fine humour, deep human concern, and high intellect, which has made her a unique figure in the Bangla literary scene.
-Her first short story collection was Monsieur Hulor Holiday (1980).
-Travelogues like Karuna tomar kon path diye and Truckbaahane Myakmahane have become classics in Bengali literature.
-Additional notable works include Bama-bodhini; Nati Nabanita; Srestha kabita; and Sita theke suru.
-She is a well-known children's author in Bengali for her fairy tales and adventure stories, with girls as protagonist.
+Her short stories and travelogues are a rare combination of fine humour, deep human concern and high intellect, which has made her a unique figure in the Bengali literary scene.
+Her first short story collection was “Monsieur Hulor Holiday” (1980).
+Travelogues like “Karuna Tomar Kon Path Diye” and “Truck Bahone Mac Mahone” have become classics in Bengali literature.
+Additional notable works include “Bama-Bodhini”, “Nati Nabanita”, “Srestha Kabita” and “Sita Theke Suru”.
+She was a well-known children's author in Bengali for her fairy tales and adventure stories, with girls as protagonist.
 She has also written prize-winning one-act plays.

 Personal Life of Nabanita Dev Sen